nragland37/cpp-projects/README.md

 /*

-This repository is a collection of open-source implementation of a variety of projects implemented in C++ and licensed under [MIT License](LICENSE.txt).
+This repository is a collection of open-source C++ projects licensed under [MIT License](LICENSE.txt).
 All of these well documented assignments, notes, exercises, examples, and source code solutions can be easily accessed below.

 Enjoy!